jameshfisher/jameshfisher.com/_posts/2020-02-16-why-does-this-rna-virus-look-like-dna.md

 ---
-title: "Why does this RNA virus look like DNA?"
+title: Why does this RNA virus look like DNA?
-tags: ["programming", "bioinformatics"]
+tags:
+  - programming
+  - bioinformatics
 ---

 The other day, [I was diffing coronaviruses](/2020/02/09/diffing-coronaviruses/):